abhijithneilabraham/MLcourse/day1.md

 A Machine Learning model is trained by starting with an initial guess for the weights and bias and iteratively adjusting those guesses until learning the weights and bias with the lowest possible loss.

 ### Gradient Descent
+Gradient Descent is a general function for minimizing a function, in this case the Mean Squared Error cost function.

 <p align="center">
   <img src="https://cdn-images-1.medium.com/max/1600/0*rBQI7uBhBKE8KT-X.png" height="300" width="500" alt="Gradient Descent"/>